brichards21/SMSDiscordSpam/index.md

     these messages have to be (word or character count)?

--   How irregular from a person’s messaging pattern would a message have to be in order to be marked by spam?
+-   How irregular from a person’s messaging pattern would a message have to be in order to confidently be marked as spam?

--   What can the individual words used in these spam messages reveal about their spam status and how are the different from the words used in non-spam messages, if at all?
+-   What can the individual words used in these spam messages reveal about their spam status and how different are the words used in non-spam messages, if they are different at all?

 -   Do these insights hold up when compared to the spoofing behaviors that other Discord users have seen in their direct messages?